BG-Network/Discord-Roles-Information/README.md

 - Level 10: Unlocks Discord Games.
 - Level 20: External Emotes Perm.
-- Level 30: Add Reactions + Video Perm.
+- Level 30: AddPermission to add reactions along with video/screen share.
 - Level 40: Change Nickname Perm.
-- Level 50: Special Surprise in the Minecraft Server.
+- Level 50: DJ access to control player of music bots.
 - Level 60: Gives Dyno AFK perms.
 - Level 70: Attach Files in general chat.
-- Level 80: Regular Talkshow with Ujjwal & #sponsor-chat access.
+- Level 80: Be the part of highly exclusive stuff.
+(In short a kind of pre-release!).
 - Level 90: Become part of exclusive stuffs.
 - Level 100: The Special Role in our Minecraft Server.
 - UNSTOPPABLE: The **Unstoppable** people in our server